anchals0915/Hotel-Reservation-System/README.md

 # Hotel Management System

 Welcome to the Hotel Management System!
-This system allows users to manage hotel reservations through a command-line interface.
+This system is built using Java and utilizes JDBC (Java Database Connectivity) to efficiently manage hotel reservations through a command-line interface.
+With JDBC, the application connects directly to a MySQL database, allowing users to perform operations such as reserving rooms, viewing reservations, updating booking details, and deleting records.
+By leveraging the power of Java and the seamless database integration of JDBC, this system ensures smooth and reliable management of hotel reservations while maintaining data consistency and security.

 ## Features